mongodb/mongo-cxx-driver/README.md

 ## MongoDB compatibility

-Compatibility of each C++ driver version with each MongoDB server is documented in the [MongoDB C++ Driver Documentation](https://www.mongodb.com/docs/drivers/cxx/#mongodb-compatibility).
+Compatibility of each C++ driver version with each MongoDB server is documented in the [MongoDB manual](https://docs.mongodb.com/drivers/cxx#mongodb-compatibility).

 ## Bugs and issues